RamiresOliv/Easy_Jekyll/README.md

 $ .\server
 ```

-5. Good! now the server Running. you can check if running on this [localhost:4000](localhost:4000)
+5. Checking if the server started in `localhost:4000` on your browser

+6. Now be free to change any code and read :)

 # 📜 License